technofocus-pte/fbricaiinsightdepth/Lab guides/Use Case 01/Usecase01.md

       ![](./media/image38.png)

-> **Note**: Since this is the first time you’ve run any Spark code in
-> this session, the Spark pool must be started.
-This means that the
-> first run in the session can take a minute or so to complete.
+     **Note**: Since this is the first time you’ve run any Spark code in this session, the Spark pool must be started.
+This means that the first run in the session can take a minute or so to complete.
-> Subsequent runs will be quicker.
+     Subsequent runs will be quicker.

 7. Use the **+ Code** icon below the cell output to add a new code cell to the notebook, and enter the following code in it.
 Use the **▷ Run cell** button on the left of the cell to run it

-      +++display(df)+++
+     ```
+     display(df)
+     ```
 8. When the cell command has completed, review the output below the cell, which should look similar to this:

      ![](./media/image39.png)

-> The output shows the rows and columns of the diabetes dataset
+    The output shows the rows and columns of the diabetes dataset

 9. The data is loaded as a Spark dataframe.
 Scikit-learn will expect the input dataset to be a Pandas dataframe.
 Run the code below to convert your dataset to a Pandas dataframe:

     ```
      import pandas as pd
      df = df.toPandas()